ktalexcheng/driverapp_api/README.md

-# TrailBrake API
+# Trailbrake API

 ## Description

-TrailBrake API is an API for creating and retrieving ride data for the TrailBrake mobile application.
+Trailbrake API is an API for creating and retrieving ride data for the Trailbrake mobile application.

 ## Usage